fudgebucket27/PoseidonSharp/README.md

 # PoseidonSharp
 ## Intro
-This is mainly for use with the (unofficial) C# Loopring API - https://github.com/taranasus/LoopringAPI
+PoseidonSharp is a Poseidon hashing library mainly for use with the (unofficial) C# Loopring API - https://github.com/taranasus/LoopringAPI .
+[Loopring](https://loopring.io/#/) is a layer 2 scaling solution for Ethereum.

-This is a Poseidon Hashing Library in C#, the reference implementation was originally in python from https://github.com/Loopring/hello_loopring/blob/loopring-v3/tutorials/hash_and_sign/poseidon_hash_sample.py.
-This reference code was converted from python to C# by yours truly.
+This library's reference implementation was originally in python from https://github.com/Loopring/hello_loopring/blob/loopring-v3/tutorials/hash_and_sign/poseidon_hash_sample.py.
+As there was no C# implementationm for Poseidon,this referenced python code was converted to C# by yours truly.

 This is probably not production ready...so use at your own risk!